 1. Tuition Assistance Program (TAP)

 Undergraduate students may receive TAP for four years of full-time study.
 Students enrolled in approved five-year programs or in State sponsored opportunity programs may receive undergraduate aid for five years.
-Graduate students may receive awards for four years, but no student may receive awards for more than a total of eight years of undergraduate and graduate study.
+First-time freshmen in academic year 2006-07 and thereafter may be eligible to receive a part-time TAP award for 6-11 credits.
+Students must have earned 12 credits in each of two consecutive terms at a non-profit NYS degree granting institution and must have a cumulative 2.0 GPA.

-In order to be eligible for this award, a student must have served in the United States armed forces in Indochina between December 22, 1961 and May 7, 1975 or in the Persian Gulf from August 2, 1990 to the end of such hostilities as evidenced by the receipt of the Southwest Asia Service Medal, been discharged from the service under other than dishonorable conditions, and be a New York State residents.
-In addition, the recipient must complete the appropriate award supplement, which is available from the Office of Financial Aid or the New York State Higher Education Services Corporation, and apply for a Tuition Assistance Program (TAP) award if a full-time student or a Federal Pell Grant it a part-time student.
+This program provides financial assistance to help Vietnam Veterans, Persian Gulf Veterans and Afghanistan Veterans studying on either a full-time or part-time basis meet tuition charges.
+In order to be eligible for this award, a student must have served in the United States armed forces in Indochina between December 22, 1961 and May 7, 1975; or in the Persian Gulf from August 2, 1990 to the end of such hostilities; or in the Afghanistan hostilities between September 11, 2001 and the cessation of hostilities; and been discharged from the service under other than dishonorable conditions.
+The student must establish eligibility by submitting a Veterans Tuition Award (available in the Student Services Center or by contacting the NYS Higher Education Services Corporation) and documentation of eligible veteran status (Form DD214).
 Full-time awards are $1,000 per semester, and part-time awards are $500 per semester or tuition, whichever is less.
 The total of all awards received cannot exceed $10,000.

 3. Regents Awards for Children of Deceased and Disabled Veterans